twks-cohort/twelve-lab-iam-profiles/README.md

 ![bootstrap](https://img.shields.io/badge/phase-bootstrap-yellow.svg?style=flat)
 # lab-iam-profiles

-Lab profile pipeline assumes starting from a minimum manual configuration.
+Assumes starting from greenfield accounts.

-DPS-1  (production)
+DPS-1  (prod)
 DPS-2  (nonprod)

-For bootstrap configuration, each account is manually configured with a single group and user:
+Manual bootstrap configuration in each account of a single group and user:

-Group:
+Group: bootstrap-iam  (_iam privileges_)
-  bootstrap-iam  # has full iam privileges

-User:
-  bootstrap-prod  # or nonprod
+User: bootstrap-_acct_ (_used only for lab-iam-profiles pipeline_)

 ## configuration

-_for human users_
+_for infividual team members_

 DPSTeamMemberGroup : standard group for individual users

-DPS account users, after requesting SSO admin access, individual DPS account users create a standard IAM user with access credentials, adding the identity to this group.
+After requesting SSO admin access, individual DPS account users can create a standard IAM user with access credentials, adding the identity to this group.

 _for platform AWS service accounts_

 DPSSimpleServiceAccountGroup

-Under a 'simplistic' service account configuration, this group is configuraed to enable the
+Under a 'simplistic' service account configuration, this group is configured to enable the
-service-account members to assume all roles in the participating accounts.
+service-account added to assume the roles defined in the participating accounts.

 To start - only two role types are provided:

 DPSTerraformUser : write/admin
 DPSReadOnlyUser : read/test

-## initial service account
+### initial service account

 DPSAWSUser

 Credentials stored in secrethub.io